tonyc/open890/README.md

 ### Windows

-Download the Windows release .zip file, extract it somewhere, and run `open890.bat`
+Download the Windows release .zip file, and extract it somewhere useful.

-You may receive a message from Windows about requesting firewall access.
+Open a command prompt, `cd` to where you extracted the files, and run:

+    bin\open890.bat start

+#### "Windows Protected your PC"

+Since I haven't paid for a certificate to sign binaries, Windows will loudly complain about an unknown developer.

+ * Click "More Info" and choose "Run anyway".

+If you are concerned about the safety of the files, **only ever download direct from the Github releases page**, and additionally, compare the MD5 checksum from the release notes with the file you have.
+An internet search for "Windows MD5 tool" will yield several results if you are concerned.

+#### Windows Security Alert

+On first run, you will likely receive a warning from Windows stating, "Windows Defender Firewall has blocked some features of this app" - For one or more of the following files:

+ * erl.exe
+ * epmd.exe

 This is due to open890's client-server architecture, and it needs permission to open a port (4000) for the local webserver.

-You should allow the port to localhots be opened, but ensure you don't expose the server to the outside internet.
+Only choose the "private network" option for open890.

 ## Getting Help